 '''

-mov edx, [esp+8] ; edx = item ; jump into common section
+mov edx, [esp+8] ; edx = item

+jmp L0 ; jump into common section

-; Make mangled names for compilers with this call convention:
+; Make mangled names for compilers with thiscall convention:

 ?AttItem@MyList@@QAEXH@Z LABEL NEAR; Microsoft compiler

 PUBLIC ?AttItem@MyList@@QAEXH@Z

 ; Remove return address from stack

 pop eax

+; Get parameter 'item' from stack

 pop edx

-; Get parameter 'item' from stack

 push eax

 ; Put return address back on stack

 LO: ; common section where parameters are in registers

 ; ecx = this, edx = item

+assume ecx: ptr MyList ; ecx points to structure MyList

+mov eax, [ecx].length ; eax = this->length

-mov eax, tool, cmp eax, 100
+cmp eax, 100

 ; Check if too high

 ; List is full.
 Exit

 mov [ecx].buffer[eax4],edx ; buffer[length] = item

 add eax, 1

 ; length++

-mov [ecx].length, eax
+mov [ecx].length , eax

+L9: ret

-; End of MyList::AttItem
+MyList_AttItem ENDP ; End of MyList::AttItem

-MyList_AttItem_ENDP

-assume ecx: nothing
+assume ecx: nothing ; ecx no longer points to

 ; ecx no longer points to anything

 '''

 In example 8.3b, the two function entries each load all parameters into registers and then jumps to a common section that doesn't need to read parameters from the stack.
-The \\thiscall entry must remove parameters from the stack before the common section.
+The thiscall entry must remove parameters from the stack before the common section.

 Another compatibility problem occurs when we want to have a static and a dynamic link version of the same function library in 32-bit Windows.
-The static link library uses the \\cdecl convention by default, while the dynamic link library uses the \\stdcall convention by default.
+The static link library uses the \\\\\\decl convention by default, while the dynamic link library uses the \\\\stdcall convention by default.
 The static link library is the most efficient solution for C++ programs, but the dynamic link library is needed for several other programming languages.

-One solution to this problem is to specify the \\cdecl or the \\stdcall convention for both libraries.
+One solution to this problem is to specify the $\{cdecl}$ or the $\{stdcall}$ convention for both libraries.
 Another solution is to make functions with two entries.

-The following example shows the function from example 8.2 with two entries for the \\cdecl and \\stdcall calling conventions.
+The following example shows the function from example 8.2 with two entries for the \\\\\cdecl and \\\stdcall calling conventions.
 Both conventions have the parameters on the stack.
-The difference is that the stack is cleaned up by the caller in the \\cdecl convention and by the called function in the \\stdcall convention.
+The difference is that the stack is cleaned up by the caller in the \\\cdecl convention and by the called function in the \\\\stdcall convention.

 '''

 ; Example 8.4a (Example 8.2 with stdcall and cdecl entries)

 ; Function with entries for stdcall and cdecl (32-bit Windows):

 ALIGN

+4

 ; stdcall entry:

 ; extern "C" double stdcall sinxpnx (double x, int n);

 sinxpnx@12 PROC NEAR

 ; Get all parameters into registers

 fild dword ptr [esp+12] ; n

 fld qword ptr [esp+4] ; x

 ; Remove parameters from stack:

-pop eax ; Pop return address add esp, 12 ; remove 12 bytes of push eax ; Put return address
+pop eax; Pop return addressadd esp, 12; remove 12 bytes ofpush eax; Put return address

 ; remove 12 bytes of parameters

 ; Put return address back on stack

-jmp L0
+jmp LO

 ; cdecl entry:

 ; extern "C" double cdecl sinxpnx (double x, int n);

-sinxpnx

-LABEL NEAR
+sinxpnx LABEL NEAR

 '''

 '''

 PUBLIC sinxpnx

 ; Get all parameters into registers

-fild dword ptr [esp+12]; n
+fild dword ptr [esp+12] ; n

 fld qword ptr [esp+4] ; x

 ; Don't remove parameters from the stack.
 This is done by caller

 LO: ; Common entry with parameters all in registers

 ; parameter x = st(0)

 ; parameter n = st(1)

 fmul st(1), st(0) ; nx

 fsin

 ; sin(x)

 fadd

-; \sin(x) + nx
+; sin(x) + nx

 ret

 ; return value is in st(0)

 sinxpnx@12 ENDP

 '''